-A total of 13 job titles will receive a "negotiated wage adjustment" based on the market rates for similarly situated, public sector positions.
-These negotiated wage adjustments will be consistent with adjustments for identical titles represented in the Coalition agreement.
+About 500 individual job titles (290 compressed titles) will receive a "negotiated wage adjustment" based on the market rates for similarly situated, public sector positions.2 Department surveys show that most of these job titles have moderate to severe hiring and retention issues.
 For job titles paid less than \$48,000 per year, the entire wage adjustment will become effective as of January 1, 2023.
 For job titles paid more than \$48,000 per year, the wage will gradually increase by certain percentage over three years.
+Table 1 shows the percentage increase per year of the negotiated wage adjustments.